dewayneku/GOcalc/README.md

-# rustcalc
+# GOcalc
-a simple calculator built in rust and used in the command line
+A simple calculator built in GO and used in the command line.